Quirinus/MXLU_Documentation/README.md

 - Skill tree names on Character pages --> check if you agree with tree names or some should be changed (I'm not sure about some), post in the thread
 - I added new uber pics: Athulua, Witch, Zorun Tzin and Void.
 Check if you agree with it, and post in the thread if not.
 - skillpoint planner fix letter upper case
+- (CG): Check the flat cold damage on tu short battle bow and see if it have min/max variation in t1 or if it is just flat damage

 Suggestions: